-The guidance also aims to provide managers with advice and resources to help embed a positive mental health culture within their organisation.
-While decisions on planning for and integrating mental health into the organisation might not be in a manager's gift, this guidance aims to offer the tools and suggestions needed in starting a conversation (with senior management) in leveraging their support and buy-in.
+This guidance is primarily aimed at managers, highlighting their role in supporting the mental health and wellbeing of their people and providing them with advice and resources to help embed a positive mental health culture within their organisation.
+While decisions on planning for and integrating mental health into the organisation might not be in a manager's gift, this guidance also aims to offer the tools and suggestions needed in starting a conversation (with senior management) in leveraging their support and buy-in.